MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 3. Choose the **Post** action.

-     A few days later, Tricia works for another 10 hours on the job, and has now worked 35 hours in all.
+     A few days later, Tricia works for another 10 hours on the project, and has now worked 35 hours in all.
 Because the agreement is for 30 hours with the customer, only five of these hours will be charged to the customer.
 Tricia will manually add the additional five hours worked to the schedule.

 4. On the **Project Journal** page, choose the **Calc.
 Remaining Usage** action.
 5. On the **Project Calc.
 Remaining Usage** page, on the **Options** FastTab, enter the following information: